Sharing his own struggle and recovery, Jared Blake stops by for a private performance at our treatment center.

 “Ever since I got out of rehab, I make it a habit talking to patients about my experience,” he says.
 “Sometimes you get tired of hearing your counselor – I come in and play songs to kind of throw you off guard a little bit, to open you up to thinking about things and not looking at me as I’m someone here to lecture you or give you a speech.”

-He played one of his newest songs for the BDR crowd, titled “Orange Keychain.”
+He played one of his newest songs for the crowd, titled “Orange Keychain.”
 According to Jared, this song is about the different paths that people travel through life and the different choices we make.
 “As addicts,” he says, “we find our spirituality in all sorts of strange ways.”
-This is one of the major concepts behind the design of the recovery strategy at Best Drug Rehabilitation.
-Every patient is unique, and each will travel his or her own path in overcoming addiction.
-We offer a variety of program options for our patients to choose from, which allows them to find what will work best for their individual needs.
+Every person is unique, and each will travel his or her own path in overcoming addiction.
+We can recommend a variety of program options for our clients to choose from, which allows them to find what will work best for their individual needs.

-Also, our patients’ progress through the program is also personalized, based on individual results rather than any set time frame.
-This gives them plenty of opportunities to explore any of our program options that they wish to.
+We can recommend a program that is personalized, based on individual results rather than any set time frame.
+This gives them plenty of opportunities to explore any of the program options that they wish to.
 If they find that one treatment method isn’t quite what they need, they aren’t stuck with that option.
 They can try different things until they find what feels right for them.

-At Best Drug Rehabilitation, we know that one of the most effective tools that we can offer is support and encouragement.
-We do all that we can to provide that to our patients in every way possible.
-With people like Jared Blake sharing their stories with us, our patients see that, with determination and optimism, overcoming addiction is possible.
+At Best Drug Rehabilitation, we know that one of the most effective tools that rehab can offer is support and encouragement.
+We do all that we can to find that for our clients in every way possible.
+With people like Jared Blake sharing their stories, our recovering addicts see that, with determination and optimism, overcoming addiction is possible.
 They find a sense of hope and an understanding that, no matter how difficult the recovery process may seem, in the end, it is worth it.